simonoxen/plastimatch/doc/sphinx/other_toolkits.rst

-Other Toolkits
+Other toolkits
 ==============

 Plastimatch is not the only choice for deformable image registration.
 Please try out some of these other great software, and use the ones which fit your needs.

-Open Source Toolkits
+Open source toolkits
 --------------------

 The following software are available under open source licenses.